sujensen/python-practice/README.md

 **3.14 Staircase.ipynb**<br>
 TODO:  solve the puzzle with recursion, how many ways to go up a staircase, up to 3 steps at a time.
 (I started this, but didn't get it.)

+**3.15 Last-index-recursion.ipynb**<br>
+Use recursion to find the last index in a list of a given element.